trappeur1975/ocsProjet6_Snowtricks_symfony536/README.md

-24/09/2021 : save after testing my files everything looks ok 24/09/2021 : re save after testing my files everything looks ok 26/09/2021 : added validation constraints for the creation of a user and edit account or the creation of a trick 29/09/2021 : integration of slugs for tricks
+24/09/2021 : save after testing my files everything looks ok 24/09/2021 : re save after testing my files everything looks ok 26/09/2021 : added validation constraints for the creation of a user and edit account or the creation of a trick 29/09/2021 : integration of slugs for tricks 30/09/2021 : restructuring of the storage of images and their use on the site
 ----------------- gestion des email ----------------
 pour tester l'envoi des email un serveur de email ("MailDev) en local a été utilisé